daniel-arturo-mendoza/crucible/README.md

 - `backend/` — Node.js/Express backend with REST API
 - `crucible-core/` — Core library for multi-provider AI querying and synthesis
-- `crucible-synthesis-config.json` — Configuration for synthesis prompts
+- `crucible-synthesis-config.json` — Configuration for synthesis prompts (must be in root directory)

 ## Quick Start